Toy Soldiers poster

 The inciting incident occurs at 13 minutes when Colombian terrorists led by Luis Cali infiltrate the school disguised as maintenance workers.
 They seize the campus to demand the release of Cali's drug lord father from U.S. Custody..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to After witnessing the terrorists' brutality and realizing help won't come in time, Billy makes the active choice to fight back.
+This shows the protagonist's commitment to After witnessing the terrorists' brutality and realizing help won't come in time, Billy makes the active choice to fight back.
 He convinces his friends to use their knowledge of the school to resist., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Joey Trotta is killed by the terrorists while trying to save others.
 Billy's closest friend dies in his arms.
-The whiff of death—Billy loses his brother-in-arms and confronts the cost of their resistance., indicates the protagonist at their lowest point.
+The whiff of death—Billy loses his brother-in-arms and confronts the cost of their resistance., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Billy synthesizes his privileged upbringing (knowledge of the school, strategic thinking) with Joey's lesson about loyalty and sacrifice.
 He rallies the remaining boys for a coordinated uprising, honoring Joey's memory., demonstrating the transformation achieved throughout the journey.